Starburst Admin - get started #

 using the RPM or

-- Addition and update of coordinator and worker nodes configuration files, including catalog properties files for data source configuration
+- Update the coordinator and worker nodes configuration files, including catalog properties files for data source configuration

 - Service management of the cluster and on all nodes (start/stop/restart/status)

-- Addition of custom binary files, such as custom connectors or UDF
+- Support for adding custom binary files, such as custom connectors or UDF

-Starburst Admin does not manage the creation of the servers, the operating system installation and configuration, and the Python and Java installation.
-It is also not designed to manage other related tools such as Apache Ranger, a Hive Metastore Service or any data source.
+Starburst Admin does not manage the creation of the servers, the operating system installation and configuration, or the Python and Java installation.
+It is also not designed to manage other related tools such as Apache Ranger, a Hive Metastore Service, or any data source.

-Deep knowledge of Ansible is not expected for usage, but familiarity with Ansible is helpful.
-At a minimum, it is assumed you have Ansible installed, and are familiar with running Ansible playbooks.
+Deep knowledge of Ansible is not expected for usage, but familiarity with Ansible and Ansible playbooks is required.

 Requirements for the control node #